Stages Learning Materials

-Angela seemed to have a knack for kindergarten-level arts and crafts, so pretty soon other therapists and families were asking her to make a set of “flashcards” for them.
+Soon other therapists and families were asking Angela to make a set of “flashcards” for them.
 As the requests grew, Angela started photocopying the cards at Kinkos.
 After creating a couple hundred card sets like this she overheard someone talking about “offset press printing,” where you can print thousands of pieces with higher quality and less cost.
-She quite literally interrupted the conversation of two strangers and asked them to explain this contraption.
 The next day, armed with a phone book, Angela started calling printers.

 In 2000, Angela bought out the full business, and started adding to the Language Builder line.
 Stages now offers 100’s of photo-based teaching tools, manipulatives, games, books, puzzles and posters, as well as a selection of apps and software, and a line of sensory seating and toys.